AnishaMathur/NY-State-Covid-Analysis/README.md

 ## Introduction

 This project showcases COVID analysis for the state of New York.
-We draw from different data sources like vaccinations, cases, deaths, hospitalizations to provide insights to public health authorities to prepare better for what is to come.
+We draw from different data sources like vaccinations, cases, deaths, hospitalizations and mobility data to provide insights to public health authorities to prepare better for what is to come.

 ## Data Sources